teemuhirsikangas/laturilla.fi/README.md

 26.2.2025 laturilla.fi site closed and source code made public in this repository and all records and registrations deleted.

-Year 2020 was different times, public charging points where few, and usually only one per site, now in 2025, charging places are everywhere no need to worry if charging places are
+Year 2020 was different times, public charging points where few, and usually only one per site.
+Now in 2025, charging places are everywhere and no need to worry if charging places are occupied

-This was mainly hobby project to learn react from scratch, before AI tools, might not contains so elegant solutions
+This was mainly hobby project to learn react from scratch, before AI tools.

 ## Screenshots